-Phuntsholing, Gelephu, and Samdrup Jongkhar are the only land border crossings open for international tourists.
-The town of Phunstsholing, bordering Jaigon in the Indian state of West Bengal, is located about 170 km (106 miles) east of the nearest Indian airport at Bagdogra.
-After making the crossing at Phuntsholing, your journey begins with an ascent into Bhutan’s mountainous interior via the winding road leading to Thimphu, the capital city of Bhutan.
-The travel time for the 176 km (109 miles) stretches averages about six hours.
+For international tourists, Phuntsholing, Gelephu, and Samdrup Jongkhar are the only open land border crossings in Bhutan.
+Phuntsholing, situated approximately 170 km (106 miles) east of Bagdogra, is the closest to the Indian airport in West Bengal’s Jaigon.
+Once you cross the border, you’ll begin your journey through Bhutan’s mountainous interior on a winding road leading to Thimphu, the capital city.
+This 176 km (109 miles) stretch typically takes around six hours.

-Based upon your planned itinerary, Off to Bhutan representatives are available to meet you and to facilitate the crossing at any of these designated entry points.
-As our honored guest, we will handle your baggage, offer refreshment after your long journey, and either help you settle into your accommodations or start your tour — your choice.
+Wild Nature Quest representatives are available to meet you and assist you in crossing at any of the designated entry points according to your planned itinerary.
+As our esteemed guest, we will handle your baggage, offer refreshments after your long journey, and help you settle into your accommodations or begin your tour, depending on your preference.